Our Wilton curriculum is designed with four key objectives:

 The impact of our Wilton curriculum is that by the end of each phase- end of EYFS and KS1, end of Years 3 and 4 and finally end of years 5 and 6- the vast majority of pupils have sustained mastery of the content, remembering it and demonstrating fluency in it; with some children showing a greater depth of understanding.
 We carefully track pupils to ensure that we provide the learning that is right for them to make progress and reach the expectations of our Wilton curriculum.
 By the time children leave Wilton CE Primary school at the end of year 6 they will have also completed the ‘Wilton 21’ experiences and be ready for their next stage of education.

 Phonics and spellings are taught daily throughout the school.
 When children start EYFS they being by following the Letters and Sounds phonics scheme.
 Alongside phonics children are taught tricky words; these are the words that can’t be spelt phonetically.

 When children enter KS2 spellings are taught using Spelling Bees scheme of work.
 This is aligned to the National Curriculum 2014.

 Reading is also taught daily, both as a discreet subject and through other areas of the curriculum.
 To ensure that children are exposed to a variety of text types the school uses a range of reading schemes, including Oxford Reading Tree, Rigby Stars and Project X. These books include fiction and non-fiction.
 Children progress through the reading scheme through ‘coloured book bands’. when a child moves to the next level book band they receive a certificate.

 The school aims for all children to read for enjoyment at least five times a week.
-Merits are awarded for cchildren who acheive this and their names are read out in the weekly Celebration Assembly.
+Children are rewarded for reading at home and celebrated in classes and as a whole school.